alphagov/govuk-prototype-kit/docs/updating-the-kit.md

  * branch            release    -> FETCH_HEAD
 ```

-Next, we will merge the brach we just 'fetched' into our master branch (note: you can substitute 'master' for the branch you want to merge into if different)
+Next, we will merge the branch we just 'fetched' into our master branch (note: you can substitute 'master' for the branch you want to merge into if different)

 ```
 git checkout master && git merge FETCH_HEAD